neogeny/TatSu/docs/syntax.rst

     `Python`_-style comments are also allowed.

-When there are no named items in a rule, the `AST`_ consists of the elements parsed by the rule, either a single item or a list.
+When there are no named items in a rule, the `AST`_ consists of the elements parsed by the rule, either a single item or a ``list``.
 This default behavior makes it easier to write simple rules:

 .. code:: ocaml